A Night for Palestine

 with author Dr Yousef Aljamal

-We are very privileged to be hosting back-to-back events on Thursday 8th May with visiting writer and journalist Dr Yousef Aljamal as part of his PSNA National Tour of Aotearoa.
+We were privileged to host back-to-back events on Thursday 19th June with visiting writer and journalist Dr Yousef Aljamal as part of his PSNA National Tour of Aotearoa.

-The first event is a book launch of his latest work, “If I must Die” - an anthology of the works of the recently killed Palestinian writer and academic, Dr Refaat Alareer.
+The first event was a book launch of his latest work, “If I must Die” - an anthology of the works of the recently killed Palestinian writer and academic, Dr Refaat Alareer.

-The event will be held at Paige’s Book Gallery.
+The event was held at Paige’s Book Gallery.

 Public Lecture with Dr Yousef Aljamal

-Directly after the book launch at Paige’s Book Gallery, there will be a public lecture held at the Davis Lecture Theatre - a short walk from Paige’s Book Gallery.
+Directly after the book launch at Paige’s Book Gallery, there was a public lecture held at the Davis Lecture Theatre - a short walk from Paige’s Book Gallery.

-Dr Aljamal will be recounting his experiences living in Gaza and under apartheid military siege.
+Dr Aljamal recounted his experiences living in Gaza and under apartheid military siege, and courageously described the plight of his own family in Gaza under genocide.

 Dr Mazin Qumsayeh